PREPARING YOUR HOME FOR SALE

 Depersonalize and Declutter

 We tend to fill our homes with photos and memories that we collect throughout the years.
-When getting your house ready to sell it is important to stow these personal effects away so buyers can envision themselves in the space.
+It is important to stow these personal effects away, so buyers can envision themselves in the space.
 Take as much as you can off your kitchen counter, off your bedside tables and your bathroom shelves and place out of sight.
-If your closets are bursting with clothes, take out at least 25%; An emptier closet will create the illusion of more space.
-If you are feeling overwhelmed by the process of downsizing, there are companies to help you with this part.
+Less is more when it comes to furniture and the contents of your closets.
+Remember that it's just stuff, and if it no longer serves you then its probably doing more harm than good sitting in your closet.

 Fresh White Towels